Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

 Why This Balance Matters Long-Term

-Sustainable integrative care depends on trust—between practitioners and clients, practitioners and clinics, and practitioners and themselves.
-That trust is built when:
+Sustainable integrative care depends on trust between practitioners and clients, clinics, and even within themselves.
+This trust is built when:

 Final Thoughts